 PLEASE NOTE: Doors close 5 minutes prior to the presentation.
 Strollers must be parked outside the St. Vincent Dolphin Pavilion in the designated area.
 Guests with concerns about the security of strollers can consider renting a stroller.

 Our free Dolphin Presentations feature engaging demonstrations by our incredible Atlantic bottlenose dolphins!
 Not only will you be enthralled by these powerful and intelligent marine mammals, you’ll learn more about the incredible bond they share with Zoo staff.
 Presentations are included with regular Zoo admission, but seating is limited and tickets are required.
 Pick up your tickets when you enter the Zoo.
-Pavilion doors open 30 minutes prior to each presentations and close 5 minutes before the presentation.
+Pavilion doors open 30 minutes prior to each presentation and close 5 minutes before the presentation.
 Seating is first-come, first-served.

 Have you ever seen a parade of flamingos?
 In one of our newest animal demonstrations, you can follow these birds as they march — escorted by their keepers of course — the paths of the Encounters exhibit.
 Our flock of Caribbean flamingos was hand-raised and that makes them perfect for this encounter.
 You can tell them apart from our Chilean flamingos because the Caribbean species are slightly larger and a brighter shade of pink.
 Flamingos get their beautiful coloring from their diet of shrimp and other crustaceans.
 Don’t miss out on this unique opportunity to connect with these amazing animals and learn more about them from the keepers themselves (they’re the ones in the bright pink shirts).